haukex/py-z85/README.md

 <https://github.com/zeromq/rfc/blob/8416923d/src/spec_32.c>
 and contains the following legal information.

-The code has since been modified by Hauke Daempfling (haukex@zero-g.net).
+The code has since been modified by Hauke Daempfling (haukex@zero-g.net), Dec 2025.

 Copyright (c) 2010-2013 iMatix Corporation and Contributors